 12. Use Your Smartphone for Picture-Taking

 Decide whether you’ll really need a full size camera.
-Most smartphones have high quality cameras on them now, so unless you really want a high quality camera, sticking to a smartphone can minimize extras.
+Most smartphones have high quality cameras on them now, so unless you really want a high quality camera, sticking to a smartphone can minimize extras and still take great photos.

 Expert Tip!
-A good space-saving idea is to try to wear a top with easy-access pockets for tickets, ID, and itineraries while traveling to your destination.
-As for hats and gloves, don't pack them: throw them into the pockets of the jacket you are going to carry.
+A good space-saving idea is to try to wear a top with easy-access pockets.
+Consolidate your essentials (tickets, ID, and itineraries) into a small RFID wallet for easy but safe access while traveling to your destination.
+As for hats and gloves, don't pack them: Throw them into the pockets of the jacket you are going to carry.